 I’m definitely discovering that testing current on Nitecore lights is difficult – this one even more so than the previous two.
 The tailcap isn’t so bad to get connection on, but the spring and contact down in the tube is extremely difficult to reach without bridging anything.

 In the interest of keeping all of my hair attached to my head, this is a section I’m going to come back to as time permits – we’ll post an update when it’s done.

-As seen on the graph, there’s some very nice flat regulated lines - while the light didn’t hit the advertised 1800lm, I’m yet to come across a light from any manufacturer that hits the rated output.
+As seen on the graph, there are some very nice flat regulated lines – while the light didn’t hit the advertised 1800lm, I’m yet to come across a light from any manufacturer that hits the rated output.
 There’s a quick dropoff in High until a fairly solid regulated ~500 lumens for almost three hours.
 Given that Nitecore’s documentation says 1.5 hours for High, this one’s a solid win in my book.
 Medium starts slightly below 200lm then warms up, and then holds that for 8.5 hours before dropping down; again, this is above the rated specification of 7h 15m.
 Lovely to see a manufacturer understating output!